JoeMrCoffee/MongoLAMP/README.md

 # MongoLAMP

 This is a quick docker-compose script and Dockerfile for getting a LAMP stack with a MongoDB backend installed and running.
+In this case the 'M' in LAMP is for Mongo.

 A very quick test site collecting user input, creating a database, and inserting the values is provided as a reference on how to interact with MongoDB via PHP.